-The Company's contractual relationships with the licensed healthcare providers are subject to regulatory oversight, mainly by state licensing authorities.
-In certain states, for example, limitations may apply to the relationship with the pathologists that the Company intends to employ or engage, particularly in terms of the degree of control that the Company exercises or has the power to exercise over the practice of medicine by those pathologists.
-A number of states, including New York, Texas, and California, have enacted laws prohibiting business corporations, such as the Company, from practicing medicine and employing or engaging physicians to practice medicine.
-These requirements are generally imposed by state law in the states in which the Company operates, vary from state to state, and are not always consistent among states.
+Our contractual relationships with the licensed healthcare providers are subject to regulatory oversight, mainly by state licensing authorities.
+In certain states, for example, limitations may apply to the relationship with the pathologists that we intend to employ or engage, particularly in terms of the degree of control that we exercise or have the power to exercise over the practice of medicine by those pathologists.
+A number of states, including New York, Texas, and California, have enacted laws prohibiting business corporations, such as us, from practicing medicine and employing or engaging physicians to practice medicine.
+These requirements are generally imposed by state law in the states in which we operate, vary from state to state, and are not always consistent among states.
 In addition, these requirements are subject to broad powers of interpretation and enforcement by state regulators.
-Some of these requirements may apply to the Company even if it does not have a physical presence in the state, based solely on the employment of a healthcare provider licensed in the state or the provision of services to a resident of the state.
-The Company believes that it operates in material compliance with these requirements.
-However, failure to comply can lead to action against the Company and the licensed healthcare professionals that it employs, fines or penalties, receipt of cease and desist orders from state regulators, loss of healthcare professionals' licenses or permits, the need to make changes to the terms of engagement of those professionals that interfere with the Company's business, and other material adverse consequences.
+Some of these requirements may apply to us even if we do not have a physical presence in the state, based solely on the employment of a healthcare provider licensed in the state or the provision of services to a resident of the state.
+We believe that we operate in material compliance with these requirements.
+However, failure to comply can lead to action against us and the licensed healthcare professionals that we employ, fines or penalties, receipt of cease and desist orders from state regulators, loss of healthcare professionals' licenses or permits, the need to make changes to the terms of engagement of those professionals that interfere with our business, and other material adverse consequences.